Working to improve the accuracy of reference

 Internet Accuracy Project is an all-volunteer

-organization, and our visitors are never charged
+organization, and our visitors are never

-also means we are dependent on donations to continue
+we depend on contributions to continue

-Your support also helps ensure fast, free, reliable site
+Your support also helps ensure fast, free,

 Thank you for your support.

-Before shipping your old computer equipment |
+| Before shipping your old computer equipment |

-Before donating your old computer equipment, be
+Before shipping your old computer equipment, be

 certain that you've removed all your personal files